ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

   * - :code:`token_probability`
     - The probability of each corruption-eligible token being misread **given that the cell is being considered for this noise type**.
-      One way to think about this is the probability of an OCR error on any given character when a character is misread.
+      One way to think about this is the probability of an OCR error on any given corruption-eligible token when a string is being read inaccurately.
     - 0.1 (10%)